ExtraFrontman2/ExtraFrontman2/README.md

 ### Hi there 👋
 - 👋 Hi, I’m @Fadhlan
-- 👀 I’m Testnet And Airdrop Hunter
+- 👀 I’m interested to learn web3 and programming
 - 📫 How to reach me abiyk12@gmail.com

  <p align=center>